fdezar/react-javascript-calculator/README.md

 # React JavaScript Calculator

-This is a calculator web application built using React.js, HTML and CSS.
+This is a web calculator app built using React.js, HTML and CSS.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

+This project constitutes one of the five mandatory projects for my freeCodeCamp Front End Development Libraries Certification.

 ## Features ✨